 Kale is also loaded with antioxidants.
 It is believed that oxidative damage largely contributes to the aging process and many diseases, including cancer.
 Load your diet with powerful antioxidants and you’re contributing to a preventative program like no other.

 Another great benefit of kale is that it is high in brain-boosting phytonutrients.
-Acquiring some great smoothie recipes is not only in interest of creating ultimate bodily health, but ultimate brain health as well.
+Acquiring some great smoothie recipes is not only in the interest of creating ultimate bodily health, but ultimate brain health as well.
 It’s for this reason that we can also note kale contains at least 45 different flavonoids and is also a great source of omega-3 fatty acids.

 Kale is a true superfood that should always be at the top of your grocery list.
 It is also cheap, easy to find, and practically unnoticeable when blended into your green drinks.